przper/solo-rpg-adventure-generator/README.md

 ## How To Play
 1. Select Dungeon Type at `https://localhost/play/new`
 2. Move using `forward` or `backward` buttons and explore the generated dungeon
-3. Remember that confidence is slow but insidious killer.
+3. Remember that confidence is slow but insidious killer...

 ## Features